-- Heat the oil over medium heat in a large, heavy bottomed soup pot.
+- Heat the oil over medium heat in a large, heavy-bottomed soup pot.
 Cook the onion and jalapeno until the onion begins to soften - about 5 minutes.
-Add the garlic and cook for another minute or two.
+Add garlic and cook for another minute or two.

 - Allow the soup to cook for about 20 - 30 minutes to allow the flavors to combine, then add the corn and cilantro and cook for an additional 5 - 10 minutes.

-- Serve garnished with a dollop of sour cream and/or some extra chilies and shredded cheese.
+- Serve garnished with a dollop of sour cream, tortilla chips, and shredded cheese.